-This expert, unbiased air conditioner buying guide will help you choose the best room or window AC unit.
-It includes advice on available types and features, and how to size an AC unit.
+This expert, unbiased window air conditioner and room AC unit buying guide will help you buy the best AC unit.
+It includes advice for types, features and sizing of window ac units and room air conditioners.

 Window air conditioners are by far the most popular.
-Models can be installed in most single- or double-hung windows and typically come with accordion panels that make for a secure fit.
-Some are also designed to fit in sliding windows.
+Models fit most single- or double-hung windows and typically come with accordion panels that make for a secure fit.
+Some will fit in sliding windows.

-Installing a window unit is a relatively easy DIY project, as discussed in the article How to Install a Window Air Conditioner.
+Installing a window air conditioner is a relatively easy DIY project, as discussed in the article How to Install a Window Air Conditioner.
 Make sure you measure the inside window dimensions before you shop.
 Directions and hardware should be included.

 Through-the-wall air conditioners require opening a hole in an exterior wall, a job that is considerably more involved than installing a window unit.

-On the plus side, they don’t take up window space, and they allow for a more airtight and secure fit.
-Most window models can be adapted for installation as through-the-wall units—you just add a frame to support the unit.
-Though large units may require professional installation, small through-the-wall air conditioners can be installed by handy do-it-yourselfers.
+On the plus side, a wall air conditioner doesn’t take up window space, and it allows for a more airtight and secure fit.
+Most window AC units will adapt or installation in walls—you just add a frame to support the unit.
+Though large units may require professional installation, handy do-it-yourselfers can install small through-the-wall air conditioners .

 Portable air conditioners are self- contained, freestanding units.
-Most have casters, so they can be wheeled around to the room or rooms that need to be cooled.
-They come with a large, flexible hose that is attached to a window for exhausting hot air, much like the way a clothes dryer is vented.
-Though the appliances tend to cost more than window and through-the-wall units, they are much easier to install and practical because of their portability.
+Most have casters, so they can roll around to the room or rooms that need to be cooled.
+They come with a large, flexible hose that attaches to a window for exhausting hot air, much like the way a clothes dryer vents.
+Though the appliances usually cost more than window and wall AC units, they install much more easily and have the advantage of portability.

-Because room air conditioners use a lot of electricity, all new room air conditioners are required to carry an EER, or Energy Efficiency Rating, which measures the appliance’s ability to convert energy to cooling.
+Because room air conditioners use a lot of electricity, all new room air conditioners must have an EER, or Energy Efficiency Rating, which measures how well the appliance converts energy to cooling.
 The higher the EER, the better.
-Though air conditioners built before 1991 may have an EER of 5, newer AC units are required to have EER of 8.0 or greater.
+Though air conditioners built before 1991 may have an EER of 5, newer AC units must have an EER of 8.0 or greater.
 Energy Star® qualified units have ratings as high as 11.5.

 A high EER also helps the environment by reducing greenhouse emissions.
 Check the yellow Energy Guide® label on new room air conditioners when you’re shopping.
 An EER of 10 takes half the energy of a 5 EER.